vaunapuu/AI-kusimused/README.md

 npm run dev

 # Or, if using yarn
-yarn start
+yarn dev
 ```

 This command will compile and serve the application.
 By default, it should be accessible at http://localhost:5173 in your web browser.

 # How it works.

+The actual form schema's are specified in [AI act questions repository.](https://github.com/NGO-Algorithm-Audit/AI-Act-Questions) And this repository is used as a git sub module in this repository.

-This implementation extends the [React JSON Schema Form (RJSF) library](https://github.com/rjsf-team/react-jsonschema-form) to create a step-by-step wizard interface.
+This rendering implementation extends the [React JSON Schema Form (RJSF) library](https://github.com/rjsf-team/react-jsonschema-form) to create a step-by-step wizard interface.
 Instead of displaying all form fields at once, it presents them one at a time, with validation and navigation controls.

 The original specification is still applicable so please read the [RSJF documentation](https://rjsf-team.github.io/react-jsonschema-form/docs/) for information about how the forms work.

 Changes we made to the original specification:

-### 1. Multi form support

-To show multiple forms on the starting page, we always place our form specifications inside an array.
-[See our forms](./src/assets/forms.json)

-### 2. Output
+### 1. Output

 The templates should return an outcome after the questions, to show this result we trigger the results component when the question key is `output`.
 For example: